haileytapia/portfolio/DiscordUserGuide.md

 ### Server UI

 Select a server from the server list in the navigation pane to open it.
+If the server does not have a custom icon, the background color of its default icon becomes purple when you select it.

 When you view a server, the UI consists of the following components: